Empd/empdb/README.md

 NOTE: There is no need to clone this repo directly, Empd/emp will pull this repo as a dependency using rebar.

-### Dev Notes ###

-Make sure when compiling, set the environment variable EMP_ROOT equal to the path to the primary emp repo clone on the local machine.
-This is so EMPDB can reference the lib/ directory for include files.